misch2/ups12v/README.md

 1. Software may request to turn boosterEnable off, effectively shutting down the UPS completely.
 2. ESP32 monitors battery voltage (which serves as an input for the booster).
 If it drops under a certain threshold then the ESP32 preventively shuts down the UPS too, to prevent issues with XL6009 producing too high voltage on it's output when the input voltage is <5V.

+Q1 is there to prevent overload of TP5100 charger.
+Without Q1 this charger would not only charge the batteries but it would also provide current for the output.
+This might overload it and/or disrupt it's charging logic.

+"boosterEnable" input is there not to save power but to prevent running the XL6009 booster in an undervoltage condition.
+This could have been implemented using a voltage comparator (LM311?) + schmitt trigger for hysteresis.
+I used software solution because tbne undervoltage condition doesn't occur "suddenly" but it's only a startup condition.
+And using software to control it allows me to use it for powering off the UPS when it runs on battery.

 # Development progress

 Replaced AMS1117 with a buck converter due to a large voltage difference and therefore large heat dissipation with LDO.